-The UEFA EURO 2020 final will take place at Wembley Stadium in London.
+The UEFA EURO 2020 final took place at Wembley Stadium in London on Sunday 11 July.

 Article top media content

-The UEFA EURO 2020 final takes place on Sunday 11 July 2021, kicking off at 21:00 CET.
-It was orginally scheduled for 12 July 2020 before the tournament was postponed due to the COVID-19 pandemic.
-Wembley will also host the semi-finals on Tuesday 6 and Wednesday 7 July.
+The UEFA EURO 2020 final took place on Sunday 11 July 2021, kicking off at 21:00 CEST.
+It was originally scheduled for 12 July 2020 before the tournament was postponed due to the COVID-19 pandemic.
+Wembley also staged the semi-finals on Tuesday 6 and Wednesday 7 July.

 The old Wembley Stadium – which was demolished in 2002 – hosted the EURO '96 decider.
 Germany were crowned European champions for a third time thanks to Oliver Bierhoff's golden goal against the Czech Republic.